ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 After extraction, it will be necessary to ground the variables and equations.
 There are two distinct types (or directions) of grounding that will be necessary.
-The first is associating a description to a variable, and the other is to associate two variables (one extracted from source code and another from text) based on their descriptions and other information such as model structure (e.g., if they are both in a denominator, etc.).
+The first is to associate a description to a variable, and the other is to associate two variables (one extracted from source code and another from text) with each other based on their descriptions and other information such as model structure (e.g., if they are both in a denominator, etc.).

 The first type of grounding will link the variables and equations found in the scientific papers with their descriptions.
 This is seen